maxshlain/taptap3/README.md

-# TapTap2
+# TapTap3

 > A Python desktop application for macOS that solves multilingual typing problems with intelligent keyboard layout switching.

 ## Overview

-TapTap2 eliminates the hassle of manually switching keyboard layouts when typing in multiple languages.
+TapTap eliminates the hassle of manually switching keyboard layouts when typing in multiple languages.
 Simply continue typing and double-tap the Caps Lock key to retroactively correct text typed in the wrong language.

 ### How It Works